 They value parking close to their unit instead of walking through what could be a long distance in inclement weather.

 They enjoy having a yard for patio furniture, a grill, and a place for pets to run around.

 Residents in an MHP typically all get to achieve a sense of community.

 TIME mag said it’s the "home of the future."

 Neighbors share tasks, skills, and carpooling-- and spend time together like a large family.

 Most people in America have way too much house and cannot truly afford where they live.

-Tim is an active duty Chief Petty Officer in the United States Navy.
-He is a certified Command Financial Specialist, the Financial Freedom and Syndication Chief at Active Duty Passive Income (ADPI), and is the Senior Managing Partner of both Kelly Housing Group and ADPI Capital.
+After serving for 15 years, Tim Kelly recently separated from the Navy as a Chief Petty Officer to pursue real estate investing and building ADPI full time.
+He is a certified Command Financial Specialist, ADPI's VP of Education, and is the Senior Managing Partner of both Kelly Housing Group and ADPI Capital.